ssusbauer/duplicacy-gui-systemd/README.md

 # duplicacy-gui-systemd
-.service file for starting duplicacy-GUI

-Allows systemd to start the duplicacy Web UI automatically.
+.service file for starting duplicacy Web GUI automatically.

 Edit ExecStart= to point to the executable you've downloaded from the duplicacy website.
 It can be an absolute path or a location that exists in PATH.
 On my system this executes /usr/local/bin/dwe_main.